simongray/datalinguist/README.md

 ; :text "is"}
 ```

+These data structures expose the underlying annotation maps of the CoreNLP objects.
+The keys are based on what set of annotators you have enabled in your pipeline.

+> NOTE: the regular `datafy` function can of course be used as well, but `recur-datafy` will always datafy the entire tree.

 ## Clojure integration
 Apart from wrapping the features of Stanford CoreNLP, DataLinguist also integrates with common Clojure libraries and workflows.